-Head coach Linda Sagnelli, Central Connecticut State University's all-time winningest Division I volleyball coach, enters her 17th season at the helm of the Blue Devil program.
-In 2014, Sagnelli led CCSU to its 12th straight Northeast Conference Tournament appearance.
+Head coach Linda Sagnelli, Central Connecticut State University's all-time winningest Division I volleyball coach, enters her 19th season at the helm of the Blue Devil program.
+Sagnelli led CCSU to 12 straight Northeast Conference Tournament appearances from 2003-2014.
 The C.W.
-Post alumna and AVCA Top 25 Poll voter, who has 261 wins in 16 seasons as head coach at Central, has firmly entrenched the Blue Devils as one of the top teams in the Northeast Conference.
+Post alumna and AVCA Top 25 Poll voter, who has 294 wins in 18 seasons as head coach at Central, has firmly entrenched the Blue Devils as one of the top teams in the Northeast Conference.

 The Blue Devils continued Sagnelli's streak of helping CCSU finish among the top four teams to qualify for the NEC Tournament in 2014.
 Central had two student-athletes earn All-NEC First Team honors in the same season for the first time since 2008.
 Lommori became just the second student-athlete in program-history to earn first team honors three times.
 Dunlap, who earned all-conference honors for the second time, became the first Blue Devil to take part in U.S. National Team tryouts following the season.

 Central posted a 21-9 overall record in 2013 and qualified for the NEC Tournament as the #2 seed after going 11-3 in league play.
 The Blue Devils advanced to the championship match for the second straight season after defeating Sacred Heart in the semifinals.
 CCSU ran off a 10-match win streak during the season, its longest streak since the 2004 season.
 Three Blue Devils ended the season earning All-NEC honors, with Lommori being named to the first team, while Dunlap and Heather Trueman earned second team recognition.